Sch1nken/gdGSI/README.md

 ## ⚙️ Configuration

 The plugin is designed to load endpoint configurations from JSON files.
-By default, `gsi.gd` searches for files adhering to the pattern `gamestate_integration_*.cfg` within the `gamestate_integration/` directory.
+By default, `gsi.gd` searches for files adhering to the pattern `gamestate_integration_*.json` within the `gamestate_integration/` directory.
 This directory is relative to the executable path in deployed builds and `res://addons/gsi/` within the editor environment.
 There are example config files provided, though by default they reside in the `res://addons/gsi/gamestate_integration/disabled` directory.
 To enable them just move them up a folder (into `gamestate_integration/`).
 These will only be loaded when using the editor and will be ignore in exported builds.

 ### Example Configuration Files

 **1\.
-HTTP Client Endpoint (`gamestate_integration/gamestate_integration_http.cfg`)**
+HTTP Client Endpoint (`gamestate_integration/gamestate_integration_http.json`)**

 ```
 {